thimc/9intro/README.md

 to download it for free.

-All of the files in this repo are numbered in ascending order according to their presence in the book.
+All of the files in this repo are numbered in ascending order according to their presence in the book and I have divided the chapters in to folders.

 File names containing the letter 'b' indicate bonus files.
 These files may not be fully written out in the book; instead, the author